Here is a summary of the Ivory Act 2018:

 There will be five limited exemptions:

-We understand that the same rules will apply to buying and selling ivory to or from overseas.
+The same rules will apply to buying and selling ivory to or from overseas.

 There will be a registration system operated by the Government for all transactions involving ivory: sellers will have to register their item, provide an explanation supporting their claim that it falls within an exemption and pay a fee.
 They will then receive a registration number.
 The buyer will be able to ask for the registration number as proof that the item has been properly registered.
-We understand that both the seller and the buyer will have legal responsibility for ensuring the sale is legal.
+Both the seller and the buyer will have legal responsibility for ensuring the sale is legal.
 On subsequent sales, a fresh application for registration must be made.

 There will be a range of new and existing civil and criminal sanctions for breaking the law, depending on the nature and severity of the breach (up to the current maximum penalty of an unlimited fine and/or up to 5 years in prison).